Department of Health and Human Services

 Leslie A. Weyn Administrative Law Judge

-- 2. As described below, the I.G. later reduced the period of Petitioner’s exclusion to eight years.
+- back to note 1 2.
+As described below, the I.G. later reduced the period of Petitioner’s exclusion to eight years.

-- 3. My findings of fact/conclusions of law appear as lettered and numbered headings in bold italic type.
+- back to note 2 3.
+My findings of fact/conclusions of law appear as lettered and numbered headings in bold italic type.